 The executive director notifies officers that checks are available.
 Each check requires the signature of two officers.
 If one of the officers is receiving a reimbursement, that officer cannot sign her/his check.

+Individual officers are documented as authorized check signers according to Sunrise Bank policy.

 Once two officers sign each check, the executive director mails payments.